 Got a budding artist or dancer on your hands?
 The right early learning centre can help foster this creative side, paving the way for healthy self-expression and confidence.

-The best centres, like The Green Elephant in Sydney, provide daily creative activities – from painting to pretend play to craft to dancing – to unlock children’s natural creativity and curiosity.
+The best centres provide daily creative activities – from painting to pretend play to craft to dancing – to unlock children’s natural creativity and curiosity.
 Not only is this vital for emotional development and self-esteem, it’s lots of fun too!
-Green Elephant even go on small group excursions to places like the Museum Of Contemporary Arts for extra adventures.

 4. Fostering respect and resilience